 In his decision granting the motion and the joinders, Judge Payne held, based on a one-day evidentiary hearing, that “the Northern District of California is clearly more convenient," given the location of most of the relevant documents and witnesses, the power of the California court to compel certain third-parties to appear at trial and the judicial economy interest in adjudicating plaintiff’s claims against all defendants in the same forum.

-The Kasowitz team representing Google, Motorola, LG and ASUS includes partners Jonathan K. Waldrop and Darcy L. Jones, and associates Marcus A. Barber, Heather S. Kim and Hershy Stern.
+The Kasowitz team representing Google, Motorola, LG and ASUS includes partners Jonathan K. Waldrop and Darcy L. Jones and associates Marcus A. Barber and Heather S. Kim.